Which? Travel trusted travel advice

 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-The short-haul airline with the best seat pitch in economy – that's the distance between your headrest to the headrest in front – is regional carrier Loganair.
+The short-haul airline with the best seat pitch in economy – that's the distance between your headrest to the headrest in front – is Turkish Airlines.

-Loganair's flights all have at least a 30-inch seat pitch and some of them are up to 31 inches, according to airline cabin analyst AeroLOPA.
-That's better than any of the other short-haul airlines in our airlines survey, including BA, easyJet, Ryanair and Wizz.
+Regional carrier Loganair isn't too far behind.
+All seats have at least a 30-inch seat pitch and some of them are up to 31 inches, according to airline cabin analyst AeroLOPA.

 For long-haul, where you might be more worried about space to stretch your legs, most carriers have a 31-inch seat pitch – and none have less.